oceanbase/obdeploy/README.md

 #### `obd test tpch`

-Runs the TPC-H test on the specified node of an OcecanBase cluster or ODP.
+This section describes how to run the TPC-H test on the specified node of an OcecanBase cluster or ODP.
 To run the TPC-H test, you must install OBClient and obtpch.
 TPC-H needs to specify an OceanBase target server as the execution target.
 Before executing the TPC-H test, OBD will transfer the data files required for the test to the specified directory of the specified machine.
-Please ensure there is enough disk space on this machine because these files may be relatively large.
+Please make sure that you have enough disk space on this machine because these files may be relatively large.
-Of course, you can prepare the data files on the target machine in advance and then turn off the transfer by the `-dt/--disable-transfer` option.
+Of course, you can prepare the data files on the target machine in advance and then turn off the transfer by using the `-dt/--disable-transfer` option.

 ```shell
 obd test tpch <deploy name> [flags]